 Group study sessions are scheduled before tests in most of the disciplines.

 Students enrolled in the College of Graduate and Professional Studies may elect to email their papers to the Academic Resource Center at firstname.lastname@example.org.
 This service exists throughout the year.

-Along with quick writing advice, we have numerous grammar handouts, style and writing handbooks, several ESOL (English as a Second or Other Language) resources, dictionaries, mathematics handouts, and computers with computer-science software, professional mathematical-computing software, Internet access, word processing, and printing.
-We also have charging stations available for students, calculators available for checkout, and a keyboard (with headphones) available during operating hours.
+Along with quick writing advice, we have numerous grammar handouts, style and writing handbooks, several ESOL (English as a Second or Other Language) resources, mathematics handouts, and computers with computer-science software, professional mathematical-computing software, Internet access, word processing, and printing.
+We also have charging stations available for students, calculators available for checkout, and a 76-key keyboard (with headphones) available during operating hours.

 The ARC is also home so Friends University’s Supplemental Instruction (SI) program.
 This program target historically difficult courses and offers a near-peer SI Leader to help dig into the course material each week; stop by for courses and meeting times.